johndovern/Arch-FDE/README.md

 ### Optional additions
 #### Unlocking with a keyfile at boot
-During the prompt proccess the user may be asked if they want to add a keyfile to an external device (usb stick) to unlock their system at boot.
+During the prompt proccess the user may be asked if they want to add a keyfile to an external device to unlock their system at boot.
 A user can also reformat this device if they wish.
 They can choose from vfat, btrfs, ext4, and xfs.
-I like vfat best as I can use it accross multiple systems, but you may want to use this purely with linux and.
+I like vfat best as I can use it accross multiple systems, but you may want to use this purely with linux.
 Either way you've got options.
 #### Creating a logical volume for home
 Users can pass the `--home` flag to create a seperate logical volume for home.
 #### Using a preconfigured fde-config